 - 8.1.
-Monitoring the impact of an admissions policy and procedure is essential to ensure its effectiveness and fairness to applicants, learners and the alignment with our organisational goals. - 8.2.
-Monitoring can involve regular review of the policy against our processes and planning and implementation of the annual main enrolment event, collection of feedback from learners, staff, and our external stakeholders, mainly employers and sponsors of learners learning. - 8.3.
+Monitoring the implementation and outcomes of the Higher Education Admissions Policy is critical to ensure its alignment with Oaklands College's strategic objectives and its fairness to all applicants. - 8.2.
+Monitoring will include regular evaluations of the policy against admission practices, applicant experiences, and feedback from stakeholders, ensuring that admissions processes are equitable, transparent, and effective. - 8.3.
 The key areas of monitoring include:

-Analysis of application and enrolment data: Regular analysis of applications, acceptances, and enrolment data to identify trends, ensure accessibility, and assess the success and conversion rates of different learner demographics and our qualification offerings.
-This analysis also provides analysis on equality and diversity.
+Analysis of application and enrolment data: Routine analysis of application, acceptance, and enrolment data to evaluate trends, measure accessibility, and assess conversion rates.
+This includes examining data across various demographics to identify patterns and ensure alignment with equality and diversity goals.

-Learner Feedback: Collection of feedback from both applicants and enrolled learners on the full admissions process from application, interview and enrolment experience.
+Learner Feedback: Collection of feedback from applicants and enrolled students to evaluate their experiences with the admissions process, from initial inquiries to enrolment, ensuring a high-quality and inclusive service.